tecd0721/example-py-docker-iothub/README.md

 #### publisher.py

-This file can help us publisher message to topic。
+This file can help us publishW message to topic。

 Edit the **publisher.py** `broker、port、username、password` you can find in env.json